afunyun/BatchGrader/README.md

 ## Last updated: 2025-05-11

 - Version: 0.2.6 - Large update to `token_tracker.py` to allow for tracking token usage and cost over time.
 Why? if no info i am sad.
 Also the prices are low enough that if you're not running massive batches you're essentially always seeing 0 for the cost - want to be able to track cost even over a large number of smaller runs.
 Also added additional methods to `batch_runner.py` to display cumulative statistics.
 Added CLI arguments for this functionality (toggle/override).
 Statistics will not appear on unsuccessful runs OR splitting/counting runs.
 Only successful executions with a response receive get added to the new log and trigger the new stats display.
+Updated error handling specifically for CLI args - if positioning is incorrect, has more useful error message.

 - Version: 0.2.5 - Added `batch_runner.py` to allow for use of the command I provided XD.
 Update pyproject version because it was a crisp 5 "versions" (updates) behind.
 Prep for update check method because I want to be able to check for updates.
 I change things at random and frequently like a boss.